willrstern/commit-message-emoji/README.md

 Add missing methods to index.js.

-### Commits with Emoji :smiley:
+### Commits with Emoji 😃

-:bookmark: 0.5.2
+🔖 0.5.2

-:bug: Fix exporting of the library to include _.ifElse
+🐛 Fix exporting of the library to include _.ifElse

-:bookmark: 0.5.1
+🔖 0.5.1

-:books: add _.ifElse to README.md
+📚 add _.ifElse to README.md

-:bookmark: 0.5.0
+🔖 0.5.0

-:sparkles: add _.ifElse
+✨ add _.ifElse

-:books: fix JSDoc comment for _.call
+📚 fix JSDoc comment for _.call

-:books: Fix _.not documentation example.
+📚 Fix _.not documentation example.

-:books: Update JSDoc comments.
+📚 Update JSDoc comments.

-:bookmark: 0.4.1
+🔖 0.4.1

-:books: Update links to documentation.
+📚 Update links to documentation.

-:books: Fix documentation.
+📚 Fix documentation.

-:books: Link to documentation pages.
+📚 Link to documentation pages.

-:bookmark: 0.4.0
+🔖 0.4.0

-:sparkles: Added a curried version of the mixin for lodash-fp.
+✨ Added a curried version of the mixin for lodash-fp.

-:card_index: Switch from lodash to lodash-compat
+📇 Switch from lodash to lodash-compat

-:card_index: Add shields to README.
+📇 Add shields to README.

-:bug: Add missing methods to index.js.
+🐛 Add missing methods to index.js.